ilpvfx/interstate_love_song/README.md

 - requests
 - httpretty *(for testing)*

-If you want to run Gunicorn, you need gunicorn and gevent.
+If you want to run Gunicorn, you need gunicorn and possibly dependencies needed by the worker class.
+For example, "gevent", naturally requires "gevent".

 If you want to use the CherryPy's runner or Werkzeug, you'll need those packages as well.